shin5ok/kabu-keisan-tools/README.md

-1. Get report as CSV format from the stock company site
+1. Get a report as CSV format from the stock company site
    Visit "Activity Report" on https://atwork.morganstanley.com/solium/servlet/ui/activity/reports
-   > [!NOTE]
-   > You must specify "Display Currency" to "US Dollars".
+   Notice: You must specify "Display Currency" to "US Dollars".

-3. Prerare for working
+3. Prerare some modules for working
    ```bash
    pip install -r requirements.txt
    ```